gourryinverse/cxl-boot-to-bash/doc/platform/bios-and-efi.rst

 memory regions in the SRAT to determine the number of NUMA nodes it should reserve during early boot / init.

+As of v6.14, Linux will create a NUMA node for each CEDT CFMWS entry, even if a matching SRAT entry does not exist; however, this is not guaranteed in the future and such a configuration should be avoided.

 Memory Holes
 ============
 If your platform includes memory holes intersparsed between your CXL memory, it